turingschool/launch-curriculum/module5/projects/CallingAnApiMiniProject.md

 ## The User Experience - Your Job!

 The pair of you are responsible for creating a separate application that calls the API to get all gifs, create a gif, update a gif, and delete a gif.
 How you build the UI for these features is up to you!
+You're welcome to either use the tools we have covered in class or dive more into javascript.

 You will be working in four iterations, it's recommended that you start by sketching a mockup of the UI for each phase before moving on to implementation.